tridibsamanta/WhatsAppChatBot/README.md

 ***** FOLLOW THE INSTRUCTIONS *****

-● Check whether python is installed in the system.
+● Check whether python is installed in the system
   Open the cmd and write :
   python -V

-● Check whether pip is installed in the system.
+● Check whether pip is installed in the system
   In cmd write :
   pip -V